safe-global/safe-docs/reference/safe-core-sdk/auth-kit/AuthKitBasePack.md

 ## AuthKitBasePack

-New pack class implemented to be used as part of the Auth kit should **extend** the `AuthKitBasePack` class.
-This `abstract` class bring a common interface that subclasses **must** implement and provides the specific Safe common functionality any custom implementation could need.
+New created pack classes to be used as part of the Auth kit need to **extend** the `AuthKitBasePack` class.
+This `abstract` class bring a common interface that subclasses **must** implement and provides the specific Safe common functionality any custom implementation can take advantage on.

-### `AuthKitBasePack`

 ### Install dependencies